SairaDiana/Lesson-of-Machine-Learning/README.md

 # Lesson-of-Machine-Learning
-In this repository there are exercises that we will use to teach the machine learning lesson at BBVA España
+In this repository there are exercises that we will use to teach the machine learning lesson at BBVA Spain